CaioFPeres/HTTPvsExpress/README.md

 # HTTPvsExpress

-This repository shows how to host/serve a website, either created with regular html files or React, with Nodejs, using HTTP/HTTPS Node Module as opposed to Express.
+This repository shows how to host/serve a website with Nodejs, using HTTP/HTTPS Node Module as opposed to Express.
+The website can have been either created with regular html files or React.